 A title can also be a job description or rank!

-How to Address someone when Marital Status is Unknown?
+How to address someone when the marital status is unknown

 If the marital status is unknown it is safe to use the Ms. title to address a lady!

-As we mentioned earlier, Ms. is typically a safe title in any case especially if you are not sure of a status.
+As we mentioned earlier, Ms. is typically a safe title in any case especially if you are not sure of the status.

 Don’t forget to join our Wedding club for more tips on planning a wedding.
 We have plenty more ways for you to create a budget for your wedding which will email you directly.